Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics

 \subsubsection{SBU Dataset}

-The SBU dataset \cite{banerjee2014_emnlp} was collected via Amazon Mechanical Turk and comprises texts written on topics such as restaurant reviews, gun control, and gay marriage.
-Each participant authored truthful texts (reflecting their genuine opinions) and deceptive texts (contradicting their opinions), each exceeding $100$ words.
-Further, participants engaged in two distinct writing modes: \textit{free writing}, where they composed original texts based on prompts, and \textit{fixed writing}, where they retyped their previously written texts.
+The SBU dataset \cite{banerjee2014_emnlp} was created using Amazon Mechanical Turk and contains texts on restaurant reviews, gun control, and gay marriage.
+Each participant produced both truthful texts reflecting their genuine opinions and deceptive texts contradicting those opinions, with all texts exceeding $100$ words.
+Data were collected under two writing modes: \textit{free writing}, in which participants composed original responses to prompts, and \textit{fixed writing}, in which participants retyped texts they had previously authored.

-Keylogging data, including \textit{KeyDown} and \textit{KeyUp} events, \textit{MouseUp} actions, and precise timestamps, were recorded.
-Both printable keystrokes (e.g., alphanumeric characters) and non-printable ones (e.g., Backspace, Delete) were captured to analyze editing patterns, pauses, and revisions.
-To ensure originality, copy-paste functionality was disabled.
-Tasks were structured into two sequences: writing a truthful text followed by a deceptive one, and vice versa.
+Keystroke logging captured \textit{KeyDown} and \textit{KeyUp} events, and high-resolution timestamps.
+Both printable keystrokes (e.g., alphanumeric characters) and non-printable keys (e.g., Backspace and Delete) were recorded, enabling analysis of pauses, revisions, and editing behavior.
+Copy-and-paste functionality was disabled, and participants completed tasks in two counterbalanced sequences: truthful followed by deceptive writing, and the reverse order.

-The dataset comprises 1,000 texts on restaurant reviews, as well as 800 texts each on gun control and gay marriage.
-The distinction between free and fixed writing is particularly significant for studying \textit{GenAI-assisted plagiarism}.
-Free writing captures cognitive and behavioral markers, such as pauses, revisions, and cognitive load, reflecting writing processes observed during original composition.
-In contrast, fixed writing reveals patterns of the writing processes associated with memorization or transcription.

-These features make the dataset invaluable for detecting \textit{AI-assisted text creation}.
-Indicators such as unnatural writing flows, rapid and overly consistent typing speeds, or minimal cognitive pauses can signal AI involvement, providing a robust benchmark for identifying deviations from natural writing behaviors.
+The distinction between free and fixed writing provides a controlled contrast between original text generation and transcription-dominated typing behavior.
+Free writing captures variability associated with text composition, including pauses, revisions, and temporal irregularities, whereas fixed writing reflects behavior driven primarily by recall or transcription.
+Differences in temporal dynamics, revision frequency, and typing regularity provide discriminative behavioral features for such analysis.
+These properties make the SBU dataset suitable for research on academic dishonesty detection.